Martingale Projections and Quantum Decoherence: Introduction

 Although we believe super/sub-martingale projections could merit a dedicated study in their own right, we adopt a parsimonious presentation of these functionals towards the study of quantum decoherence.
 Accordingly, we prove (a) that the existence of a supermartingale projection on the diagonal magnitudes of a density matrix implies quantum decoherence, and (b) that the existence of a submartingale projection on the diagonal magnitudes of a density matrix implies increasing Shannon-Wiener information, under conditional expectations.
 Hence, (c) if a system-environment interaction manifests a martingale projection on the density matrix of an open quantum system, one can expect both decoherence and information gain within that system.

 The mathematical framework of the paper is structured as follows.
 In Sections 2 and 3 we introduce super/sub-martingale projections as a family of endomorphisms on Polish spaces of random variables.
 Thereafter, we continue in Section 4 within a quantum framework, where we study decoherence and Shannon-Wiener information in terms of super/sub-martingale projections.
-Our conclusions are summarized in Section 5 and in the Appendix we provide some examples of the structures under consideration.
+Our conclusions are summarized in Section 5 and in the Appendix we provide some examples of the structures under consideration, as well as a table of key mathematical symbols used in the paper to aid the reader.